brentp/vcfexpress/lua-api.md

 - `variant:sample(sample_name)`: Get all FORMAT fields for a specific sample
   - Returns table with format field values
   - Special handling for GT field to provide allele and phase information
-- `variant:samples()`: Get all FORMAT fields for all samples in a single call
-  - Returns table where keys are sample names and values are sample tables
-  - Each sample table has same structure as `variant:sample()` return value
-  - More efficient than calling `variant:sample()` multiple times
-  - Example: `samples = variant:samples(); dp = samples.NA12878.DP`

 ## Genotype Objects